 - Watery eyes

-The second stage of Percocet withdrawal is peak withdrawal.
+The second stage withdrawal is peak withdrawal.
 During peak withdrawal, symptoms will become more intense after 36 hours of withdrawal.
 The withdrawal symptoms will hit their peak at approximately days two to three.
 The symptoms occurring during peak withdrawal include more severe body aches and pain, diarrhea, stomach cramps, nausea, and vomiting.
 Psychological withdrawal symptoms typically emerge during peak withdrawal and include cravings, insomnia, anxiety, irritability, and restlessness.
 During the peak withdrawal stage, individuals may also have an increased heart rate and breathing.